takeAction/jekyll-now/_posts/2018-04-22-Java-Synchronized.md

 categories : Java
 ---

+### Multithreading in OS

+  A single cpu with single core only can handle one thread/process at a time, the OS will switch different processes/threads to support multi process/threads such that they look like running concurrently.

+  Multi cpu or one cpu with multi cores can run multi processes/threads simultanously at a time on different cores.

 From https://www.javamex.com/tutorials/synchronization_concurrency_synchronized1.shtml:

 > Every Java object created, including every Class loaded, has an associated lock or monitor.